 What happens after a visit to the Neurogenetics Diagnostic Clinic?

 After the clinic, you and your primary care provider will receive a detailed letter with recommendations for treatment, test and therapies from our providers.
 Our genetic counselors will work with you and your primary care physician to complete the recommendations listed, including seeking insurance approval if required.

 Our genetic counselors will also discuss with you the genetics of the disease, the recurrence risk for future pregnancies and help identify other family members who may be at risk.
 They'll also help to provide support to your family and help you find available resources in the community.

-Please have your primary care provider or doctor at Children’s Hospital Colorado contact the clinic coordinator at 720-777-3697.
+Please have your primary care provider contact the Children's Colorado clinic coordinator at 720-777-4041.